Skip to content

 If GITHUB_WEBHOOK_SECRET is not set, signature validation is skipped (not recommended for production).

-The GitHub plugin is the entry point for Quinn’s PR review pipeline.
-See Quinn Reference for the full review pipeline, vector context system, and configuration.
+The GitHub plugin is the entry point for Quinn's PR review pipeline.
+See Use Quinn PR review for the full review pipeline, vector context system, and configuration.